aZholtikov/zh_vector/README.md

 ## Using

-In an existing project, run the following command to install the components:
+In an existing project, run the following command to install the component:

 ```text
 cd ../your_project/components